 The operational components and staff affected by this agreement are the:

 instructions that the FOs and TSCs follow, even if the agreement only references the

-The ROs and FOs contact the state SNAP agency or local SNAP office to obtain SNAP application forms and informational materials.
+The ROs and FOs contact the state SNAP agency or local SNAP office to obtain SNAP

-In addition, the FOs accept and help applicants complete SNAP applications.
+In addition, FOs accept and help applicants complete SNAP applications.
 For more information,

 a.
 FO management responsibilities

-REMINDER: Management should also prominently displays a SNAP poster in the reception area so
+Management should also prominently display a SNAP poster in the reception area so

 b.
 FO and WSU staff responsibilities